 As a professional leather craftsman I have used many different leather conditioners.
-Allowing them to touch my skin and enter my lungs.
 I am always touching leather products, not only at work but also personally like from my car seats, furniture, shoes and clothing.
-I began to question the health implications so I wanted to know what is getting on my skin.
-As I was researching these products closely I started to notice that most do not give an ingredients list.
+I began to question the health implications and I wanted to know what is getting on my skin.
+As I was researching these products closely I started to notice that most brands do not give an ingredients list.
 Why?

 They all make lofty claims from Ph balanced, non darkening, no oily residue to how the product extends the natural life, restores, softens, protects and even some that say they are made with cosmetic and pharmaceutical ingredients.
 That is all great, but if most do not give you an ingredients list how can I judge for myself?
 Mineral Oil is made for cosmetic and pharmaceutical products and that is a cheap oil because it comes from petroleum “a liquid by-product of refining crude oil to make gasoline and other petroleum products“ and one i’d rather not get into my skin.